itsksrof/c-ds-alg/README.md

-# c-ds-stuff
+# c-ds-alg
-Data structures refresher using C
+Data structures and Algorithms refresher using C